amalaiteko/blog/README.md

 # Bitleaf blog

-This repo contains the content of the [bitleaf blog](https://bitleaf.de/blog).
+This repo contains the content of the [Bitleaf blog](https://bitleaf.de/blog).
 Everyone is welcome to add new or improve existing content.

 How to use
 -----

-  **1.** Login with your Github account (or create an account)
+  **1.** Login with your Github account (or create an account).

   **2.** Above, you see a list of files and folders.
 Click on the folder **_posts** and select the post you would like to edit.